 Below are all of the citizen science projects that we currently participate in.
 Citizen science is about connecting the public and our communities with scientists and research projects that are happening in our backyards.
 Several of these projects have volunteer opportunities while others only happen a few months of the year.
 Scroll through to see what types of projects you want to participate in and bring out your inner scientist!
-Very few of these require prior knowledge on the subject, but if you have any questions about a project, please email email@example.com.
+Very few of these require prior knowledge on the subject, but if you have any questions about a project, please email our Education and Outreach Associate, email@example.com.

 Great Backyard Bird Count

 Since 1998, The Great Backyard Bird Count has been collecting citizen science data on birds.
 This project has been a staple for the Cornell Lab of Ornithology and National Audubon Society.
 The data they collect looks at the distribution and abundance of bird species, and the changes from year to year.
 TLC hosts hikes in February to collect data, but you can contribute at home, too.
 Visit the Great Backyard Bird Count website for more information.

 This project was developed by The North Carolina Arboretum and is an incentive based program for children grades K-8.
 The goal of the project is to foster a fun learning environment while encouraging kids to explore the outdoors and participate in citizen science.
 We currently have two hotspot sites at the George and Julia Brumley Nature Preserve and our newly opened Bailey and Sarah Williamson Preserve!

 Lake Observations by Citizen Scientists and Satellites